DahlJonathan/game/README.md

 Real-time multiplayer web game using React for menus and vanilla JavaScript for the game logic.
 The game does not use canvas.

 ## Stack

-Node.js, Express, WebSocket, JavaScript, HTML, CSS....
+Node.js, Express, WebSocket, JavaScript, HTML, CSS.

 ## Project Structure